How to Write an Investor Update — Important Tips and Examples

 You can think about your investors in two tiers — the insiders who get board meeting access and the less-involved shareholders on your cap table.

 The difference in how you update these two tiers of investors is about access.
-You give insiders a deeper level of information in your board meetings, digging deep into the granular details of business performance to diagnose opportunities and issues.
+You give insiders a deeper level of information while running board meetings, digging deep into the granular details of business performance to diagnose opportunities and issues.

 But the less-involved stakeholders get a higher-level update.
 The general investor update should include enough information to show how your business is tracking against goals.
 Include any information you’d be willing to share with a broader audience of the investing community.
 You can assume the investor update will have more visibility beyond the group you share it with, so anything that you want to keep private should stay in the official board deck.